PostHog/posthog.com/contents/blog/product-market-fit-game.md

 ![pmf-guide](../images/blog/pmf-game-guide/pmf-level-3.png)

 You should start level 3 as soon as you have something for users to use.
-You need to _keep_ talking to users throughout this level, but now you can validate better because you have a product they can see.
+You _must_ keep talking to users throughout this level, but now you can validate better because you have a product they can see.

 The goal here is to see if people actually care, as quickly as possible.
 No matter how excited you get after interviewing people about their problems, there's no substitute for seeing what people _do_ instead of what they _say_.